Afghanistan

 What happens next

 The events surrounding the withdrawal of international troops from Afghanistan and the Taliban’s seizure of power in the summer of 2021 have changed the country dramatically.
 Our work has also been affected.
-With a heavy heart, we had to suspend our training programme โ the government’s current restrictions no longer allow us to continue.
+With a heavy heart, we had to suspend our training programme – the government’s current restrictions no longer allow us to continue.

 Nevertheless, we do not want to leave the country.
 We want to continue to be there for the local people with our medical projects, providing assistance and responding to current developments.
 Our long-standing project manager Faisal Haidari describes it as follows:

-โThe work continues โ under much more difficult and uncertain conditions, and we are concerned about the future of the country.โ
+‘The work continues – under much more difficult and uncertain conditions, and we are concerned about the future of the country.’

 The measures taken by the Taliban to date have had a particularly severe impact on girls and women, whose access to education and equality has been severely restricted.
 In close cooperation with our local contacts in government and administration, we are therefore trying to continue our medical projects as best we can.
-They are needed more urgently than ever.
-We are currently in talks with the Taliban to take over a health centre and also to run another dialysis station.